Buy It Now or Later, or Not: Loss Aversion in Advance Purchasing: Seller's Price Commitment vs Flexibility

-An initially plausible yet mistaken interpretation might suggest that the consumer's aversion to monetary-dimension loss is the driving force.
-According to this line of thought, a seller's commitment to a high price, which prohibits downward adjustments to the spot price, could potentially lead to a monetary loss for the consumer who chooses to wait when the state is $\omega=L$.
-This could be misinterpreted as the consumer's monetary-dimension loss aversion driving her towards pre-purchasing.
-Moreover, in the absence of this potential threat, where the seller retains price flexibility, the consumer's willingness to pre-purchase is then relative lower.
-However, this line of thought incorrectly presumes the $T_2$-consumer's decision---a high spot-price commitment cannot force the consumer to spend more on the spot market when the state is $\omega=L$.
-According to Lemma \ref{lemma:2ndstage}, the $T_2$-consumer would, in reality, reject a spot price exceeding $L$ when the state $\omega=L$ occurs.
-Therefore, the anticipation of monetary-dimension loss remains constant, irrespective of a spot-price commitment.
-Thus, the consumer's aversion to anticipatory monetary-dimension loss does not account for the differential willingness to pre-purchase between the two scenarios.
+An initially plausible but incorrect interpretation might suggest that the consumer's aversion to monetary-dimension loss, assumed to be higher under a commitment, drives consumer behavior.
+This line of thought posits that the seller's commitment to a high spot price, precluding price reductions, could lead to significant monetary loss for a consumer who chooses to wait, as the spot price will definitely exceed the advance price.
+Without this commitment, however, the seller's flexibility to adjust the spot price downward in state $\omega=L$ mitigates this loss, making the option to wait more attractive.
+However, this view incorrectly assumes that the spot-price commitment results in a higher expenditure in $T_2$.
+Lemma \ref{lemma:2ndstage} contradicts this by indicating that the $T_2$-consumer would reject a spot price exceeding $L$ if $\omega=L$.
+Consequently, if she chooses to wait, the consumer's monetary-dimension loss is not necessarily higher under the seller's spot-price commitment, and thus does not explain the increased willingness to pre-purchase under such a scenario.

-The correct interpretation hinges on the consumer's aversion to loss in the value dimension: a high spot-price commitment creates a scenario in which the consumer, if she chooses to wait, ends up with nothing to consume in the state of $L$.
+The correct interpretation hinges on the consumer's aversion to value-dimension loss: under a high spot-price commitment, choosing to wait incurs the risk of not consuming, resulting in $0$ consumption utility when the state is $\omega=L$.
 This outcome could be more disappointing than if she chooses to pre-purchase, which ensures that her consumption utility in this state would be $L$.
-Consequently, the consumer's aversion to loss in the value dimension makes her willing to accept a higher advance price when such a commitment exists.
+Consequently, the consumer's aversion to loss in the value dimension makes her willing to accept a higher advance price when this commitment exists.
 I refer to this as the ``prospective attachment effect'' to distinguish it from the existing discussion of attachment effect.
-(Details in footnote \ref{footnote:exist_attachment_effect}).
 However, this effect disappears in the absence of a seller's price commitment.
 If the seller chooses not to commit to the spot price, thus having the flexibility to adjust the price, he can always sell the good to the consumer at an adjusted price.
 As a result, the consumer is relieved of the fear of ending up without the good.